humanplayer2/mkmods/ZUOYA/GMK26/README.md

 ## QMK?

-The offcial ZUOYA Store on AliExpress sells this makropad stating that it supports **"QMK/VIA"**.
-It works with VIA, and that's of course super nice!
+The offcial ZUOYA Store on AliExpress sells this macropad stating that it supports **"QMK/VIA"**.
 I've contacted the store to see if I can get a hold of some QMK source code, because being able to flash a home-compiled QMK firmware would give me ~~satisfaction.~~ a sense of power.
 Honesty first.

+[u/ArgentStonecutter](https://www.reddit.com/user/ArgentStonecutter/) suggested to test whether the pad is running real QMK underneath (or some alternative firmwware that can be interface with VIA).
+[Their suggested test](https://www.reddit.com/r/BudgetKeebs/comments/1gd85lo/comment/lu0u5hz/) is to check whether tap-hold keys are supported.
+Gladly, they are: through `Special > Any`, I assigned a key `LT(1, KC_BSPC)`.
+I send `Backspace` when tapped, and activated `Layer 1` when held.
+This doesn't prove that the pad runs QMK underneath of course, but it fails to prove that it doesn't.

+If it does run QMK, Zuoya should release the source code [to not violate the license as they seemingly are already](https://github.com/qmk/qmk_firmware/issues/24085).